 What Is the Morse Code Light Translator?

-While Morse code is traditionally received through a series of long and short beep sounds, Morse code light uses flashing light instead.
+While Morse code is traditionally transmitted through a series of long and short beep sounds to indicate different letters of the alphabet, Morse code light uses flashing light instead to create sequences.

-Morse code light translator allows you to see short and long flashes of light signals (white background) on the screen (which is black by default) that correspond to the dots and dashes of Morse code.
+The Morse code light translator allows you to see short and long flashes of light signals (white background) on the screen (which is black by default).
+These flashes correspond to the dots and dashes of Morse code.
+Together, they form letters that can be used to send silent messages.

 How to Use the Morse Code Light Translator